Louis-MG/AugmentedReallityProject/README.md

 * In the new directory , add the .obj and .mtl file for the molecules you want to use in the reaction.

-Add the .png file that will be use as the icon on the main menu of the website.
-(TODO: there is no restriction ont the image for now, but we recommend small images)
+Add the .png file that will be use as the icon on the main menu of the website it must be called "icon.png" and must have a 1024x1024 resolution .
+Add another .png file called "infoImage.png".
+It will be displayed on the top left legend of the reaction when the user click on the arrowE.
+It is here to show the formal writing of the chemical reaction.

 Finally create a configReaction.js that must follow the template at ./static/assets/configReactionTemplate.js